-- 1) You must download the version for your specific operating system.
-It will only work for that version of the operating system (eg. Mac OS 10.13 High Sierra). - 2) Once installed you should NEVER upGRADE your operating system to the next/newest version. (eg. Apple will pester you to upGRADE from MAC OS 10.13 High Sierra to 10.14 Mohave.
-IGNORE it.) - 3) Please ask if anyone has any questions about this.
+- 1) You must stall the version for your specific version of the operating system. (eg. Mac OS 10.15, Mac OS 11, etc) - 2) Once installed you should NEVER upGRADE your operating system to the next/newest version. - For example, upgrading from Mac OS 13 Ventura to Mac OS 14 Sonoma. - Attempting to do so with Crowdstrike installed could damage you machine and cause it to be unusable.